Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Introduction

 \subsection{Dynamic Pattern Recognition}

 Pressure pattern in the physical world, especially tactile sensing in relation to humans, is a dynamic modality.
 Different people have different physical characteristics and behavioral habits, which affects the generation of pressure distribution.
-Meanwhile, the non-ideal properties of most pressure sensors, especially piezoresistive sensors also cause nonlinear effects on resistance and conductance.
-It is difficult for traditional classifiers to handle such tasks.
+Meanwhile, the non-ideal properties of most pressure sensors, especially piezoresistive sensors, also cause non-linear effects on resistance and conductance.
+Traditional classifiers are difficult to handle such tasks.
 Therefore, it is a trend to use DL algorithms to classify a series of dynamic pressure images, known as a stream of pressure images.
 There are traceable solutions for image stream or video recognition.
-In the field of image sequence recognition, convolutional recurrent neural network (CRNN) is used for text extraction of language in image \cite{shi2016end} and video classification \cite{yue2015beyond}, in which long short-term memory (LSTM) is used to integrate CNNs.
-It is also a common practice for researchers to recognize dynamic pressure image sequences using integrated CNNs.
+In the field of image sequence recognition, the convolutional recurrent neural network (CRNN) is used for the extraction of language text from the image \cite{shi2016end} and video classification \cite{yue2015beyond}, in which long short-term memory (LSTM) is used to integrate CNNs.
+It is also common practice for researchers to recognize dynamic pressure image sequences using integrated CNNs.
 Song \emph{et al.} \cite{song2022contact} utilized a similar CRNN architecture to identify four modes of flexible tactile sensors, including stroking, patting, kneading, and scratching.
-Sundaram \emph{et al.} \cite{7} demonstrated tactile gloves for object-grasping robotics, in which a convolutional layer was used to integrate CNNs and employed to recognize the type of objects and judge the responding gestures of the robotics.
-Therefore, deep neural network (DNN) algorithm is used as the pressure pattern recognition method in this paper, and the performances of the three methods are discussed and compared.
+Sundaram \emph{et al.} \cite{7} demonstrated tactile gloves for object-grasping robotics, in which a convolutional layer was used to integrate CNNs and was used to recognize the type of objects and judge the response gestures of robotics.
+Therefore, the deep neural network (DNN) algorithm is used as the pressure pattern recognition method in this paper, and the performances of the three methods are discussed and compared.